andrewjahn/AndysBrainBook/docs/ASL/04_fASL_GUI.rst

   0 0 1
   0 -1 1

 In other words, 4 contrasts will be created: One simple effect for each regressor in the model, and one contrast between the 4-back and 1-back tasks.
-Take a moment to think about why we specified the last line the way we did; do these contrast weights match up with what you see in the design matrix?
+Take a moment to think about why we specified the last line the way we did; do these contrast weights make sense given the order of the regressors in the design matrix?

 Make sure that the boxes are checked next to ``Data are already subtracted`` and ``Display last Z map``.
 The FMRI window should look like this: